Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Taylor and Amanda looked at each other.

-"I…" Taylor began, then gave up. "...guess it can’t hurt."
+"I..."
+Taylor began, then gave up. "...guess it can’t hurt."

 "His room’s the one on the right, with the poster on the door," Amanda supplied.

 Allison nodded.
-"Right... uh…"
+"Right... uh..."

 She turned to Julian and Xiù who both made identical gestures of encouragement and managed to communicate without words that they’d hold down the fort downstairs.
 It sometimes amazed her how much they could say to each other without speaking, nowadays.